-Chatbots: the most interesting applications for your organization
+Chatbots: the most interesting applications for your organisation

 The most famous chatbot is the conversational chatbot, the bot that has conversations with your customers.
 The potential of chatbots, however, is much greater than that.
 Chatbots can also be used effectively to ease processes in the background or provide people with information proactively.
 The first successful applications are now a fact.
 In this article I will highlight a number of them.

 Second industrial revolution: chatbots in addition to humans

 The hype surrounding chatbots raises the question of whether human labor is still needed in customer service.
 Are humans gradually being replaced by robots?
 On the contrary.
 According to Frank Smit, Chief Innovation Officer at OBI4wan, the strength lies in the combination of people and technology.
 Frank talks about a second industrial revolution in connection with chatbots:

 ‘‘As people back then thought that everyone would lose their job to machines, that’s how it is now with chatbots.
 Bots actually ensure that employees are of greater added value.
 Because of bots, employees can help their customers better due to more time to spend.
 A successful deployment of chatbots ensures increased customer satisfaction, employee satisfaction and increased efficiency.’’

 As a virtual employee, bots take over simple tasks from service employees or the online customer service team.
 Bots intercept first-line customer contact and can easily answer simple questions.
 Unambiguous tasks, such as updating CRM systems or tagging messages, can also be performed in the background by a chatbot.

 By having chatbots answer simple questions, employees have more time to deal with complex customer queries.
 Their work becomes more meaningful, resulting in greater job satisfaction.
 Customer service employees remain of great importance in the digital age.
 In the following we will walk you through a number of successful applications of chatbots that we have seen in practice.

 Chatbots for work preparation